top of page

 RNAi is widely accepted as a feasible treatment modality for certain diseases where the disease causing nucleic acid/protein is not druggable by small molecules or biologics.

-Cargene creates siRNA–based drugs which are delivered to target organs by specially conjugated ligands.
+Cargene creates nucleic acid (including siRNA)–based drugs which are delivered to target organs by specially conjugated ligands.

-Our drug development pipeline consists of therapeutic candidates for a diverse set of clinical indications
+Our drug development pipeline consists of therapeutic candidates for a strategic set of clinical indications.